MEXT Scholarships

 Introduction

-The Consulate General of Japan in Los Angeles accepts applications for Japanese Government scholarships from candidates who are U.S. citizens and reside or attend universities in Southern California* and Arizona only.
+The Consulate General of Japan in Los Angeles accepts applications for Japanese Government scholarships from candidates who are U.S. citizens and reside in or attend universities in Southern California* and Arizona only.

 If, after reading the Application Guidelines, you have further questions, please contact: